exonum/exonum-doc/src/advanced/consensus/specification.md

 Nodes use a message queue based on [the Tokio library][tokio-lib] for message processing.
 Incoming requests and consensus messages are placed in the queue when they are received.
 The same queue is used for processing timeouts.
 Timeouts are implemented as messages looped to the node itself.

 Messages from the next height (i.e., `current_height` + 1) or from a future
-round are placed in a separate queue (`queued`).
+round are placed into a separate queue (`queued`).

 ### Deserialization

 - Check the message against the
   [serialization format](../../architecture/serialization.md).
-- If any problems during deserialization are detected, ignore the message as something that a node can not correctly interpret.
+- If any problems during deserialization are detected, ignore the message as something that a node cannot correctly interpret.
 - If verification is successful, proceed to
   [Consensus messages processing](#consensus-messages-processing)
   or [Transaction processing](#transaction-processing), depending